emdete/Simplicissimus/messages/README.md

 determine how to handle messages on android.

-probably each type is sored differently (sms, mms, email, xmpp, ...).
+probably each type is stored differently (sms, mms, email, xmpp, ...)?